Home

 Epitaph were one of those early-'70s German hard rock acts who often get lumped in with the prog bands of the day (see: Birthcontrol, Jane), whilst not actually being anything of the sort.
 Like many of their European contemporaries (Norway's Titanic and Germans Message and Lucifer's Friend spring to mind), Epitaph recruited an English-speaking singer, Cliff Jackson in this case, giving them a far more acceptable sound to British/American ears.
 Well, in theory, anyway; the actuality was that while those bands did well in their native markets, none really broke out properly into the international arena.
 I can't imagine how galling it must have been to see the all-German Scorpions break worldwide by the end of the decade...

 Anyway, Epitaph is a perfectly competent album, very much of its time, which translates as 'rather dated'.
 Opener Moving To The Country is a good, upbeat boogie sort of thing, but the rest of the album shifts into mid-paced territory, with a few too many country-rock influences for its own good (Little Maggie is a particular offender in this area).
 Lengthy closer Early Morning has a nice jamming feel to it, but ultimately fails to excite, to be honest.
-There's only one track here containing the mighty 'Tron; Visions, the album's ballad, is swamped with lush strings played by bassist Bernd Kolbe, and is a pretty nice example of the genre without being particularly outstanding.
+There's only one track here containing the mighty Mellotron; Visions, the album's ballad, is swamped with lush strings played by bassist Bernd Kolbe; a nice example of the genre without being particularly outstanding.
 The CD reissue has several bonus tracks, including a single edit of the track used as a b-side, which doesn't really enhance the album overall, but it's nice that Repertoire saw fit to include all the band's output from the period.

-They followed up with Stop, Look and Listen which, again, finishes with the album's best track, the lengthy, jamming Stop, Look And Listen itself (is there a pattern forming here?).
+They followed up with Stop, Look & Listen which, again, finishes on its highlight, the lengthy, jamming title track (is there a pattern forming here?).
 I can find very little to say about the rest of the record; it's so very much of its time that it should probably be sealed in one of those time capsules that were so popular a decade or two back.
 Preferably every copy.
-Kolbe is once again credited with 'Tron, but it's absolutely and completely inaudible, so who knows what that's all about?
+Kolbe is once again credited with Mellotron, but it's absolutely and completely inaudible, so who knows what that's all about?
+The only other thing I've heard by the band is 1974's Outside the Law (***), which gained a wider release with a US version on the independent Billingsgate label (named after a London fish market, bizarrely), but by that time they'd moved completely into fully 'competent hard rock without doing anything even slightly exciting with it' territory.

 Official site